 Probiotics are widely known for their ability to prevent diarrhea or reduce its severity.

 Diarrhea is a common side effect of taking antibiotics.
 It occurs because antibiotics can negatively affect the balance of good and bad bacteria in the gut (6).
-Several studies suggest probiotic use is associated with a reduced risk of antibiotic-associated diarrhea (7, 8, 9).

 In one study, researchers found that taking probiotics reduced antibiotic-associated diarrhea by 42% (10).